KenKundert/sshconfig/README.rst

 The 'guests' attribute is a list of hostnames that would be accessed by using the host being described as a proxy.
-The attributes specified are shared with its guests (other than hostname and port).
+The attributes specified are shared with its guests (other than hostname, port, and port forwards).
 The name used for the guest in the ssh config file would be the hostname combined with the guest name using a hyphen.

 For example::